I am velvety-smoothReview is BELOWI am veltely smooth, too

 Ported over and upgraded from the 1992 laserdisc release is the documentary “You Must Remember This,” which is unique in containing lengthy interviews with screenwriters Julius Epstein and Howard Koch, playwright Murray Burnett, surviving crew members from the production, and Henry Mancini on Max Steiner's stirring score.

-Deleted scenes and outtakes briefly glimpsed in the documentary are collected in separate galleries, on Disc 2.
-Though no sound exists for both collections, the footage of an unused jail scene and a Nazi's barroom death contain subtitles, adapted from the screenplay.
+Deleted scenes and outtakes briefly glimpsed in the documentary are collected in separate galleries.
+No sound exists for the deleted footage of an unused jail scene and a Nazi's barroom death, so subtitles have been adapted from the original screenplay.

 Bzzz-bzz-bazzz-brzzoom!